SimonAlling/userscripter/README.md

 ### Verify your installation

-Build the userscript (as described under [_Build_](#build) above), install it in your browser and go to [example.com](http://example.com).
-If you did not modify anything, you should see a green background and a heading telling you that the userscript is working.
+Build the userscript, install it in your browser and go to [example.com](http://example.com).
+If you did not modify anything, you should see a green background and a heading telling you that the userscript is working:

 ![Example.com with Example Userscript][example-userscript-working]